-The use of lists to manage your move helps to keep everything organized and minimizes headaches down the road.
+The use of lists and labels to manage your move helps to keep everything organized and minimizes headaches down the road.
 Creating inventory lists and proper box labeling techniques is one of the best moving strategies to make your move run more smoothly and unpacking at your new home a lot easier.

 Box Labeling Strategy